horizontalsystems/horizontalsystems.github.io/index.md

 ## Horizontal Systems DAO

-Horizontal Systems is a public company where anyone can buy a stake in the company and take part in shaping company's future in a trustless manner.
+Horizontal Systems is a company where anyone can buy a stake in the company and take part in shaping company's future in a trustless manner.
 It's open for all, impossible to shut down, and can't go offline.

-Similarly, any smart software developer may apply to become a paid member of the core development team, provided that majority of the team reach consensus via team vote the developer becomes a full member of the team.
+Similarly, any smart software developer may apply to become a paid member of the core development team, provided that majority of the team reach consensus via team vote, the developer becomes a full member of the team.

 By taking Horizontal Systems public we are aiming to establish a first commercial DAO company which run by independent investors and developed by independent libertarian developers from all over the world.